XBelenus/App-teaser/README.md

 browse to http://localhost:3000/

-you can now open your browser and create !!
+you can now create an app !!

 Have a lot of fun!